-where $U_{C}$ is some non-local unitary gate.
-Physically, this allows to implement $C$ by first applying the $U_{C}$ to the state, then reading out only the first ion, and finally undoing the transformation $U_{C}$ again.
+where $U_{C}$ is some nonlocal unitary gate.
+Physically, this allows one to implement $C$ by first applying the $U_{C}$ to the state, then reading out only the first ion, and finally undoing the transformation $U_{C}$ again.
 In the experiment, the internal state of the second ion was in addition transferred to a different level during the readout of the first ion, in order to protect it from fluorescence light during the detection process.

-In this way, all the non-local measurements on the Peres-Mermin square can be implemented, but it should be noted that the measurement of the third row and the third column requires the implementation of six non-local gates within the sequence.
-Consequently, the fidelity of a single non-local gate must be very high (in the experiment it was around $98\%$) in order to observe the desired results.
+In this way, all the nonlocal measurements on the PM square can be implemented, but note that the measurement of the third row and the third column requires the implementation of six nonlocal gates within the sequence.
+Consequently, the fidelity of a single nonlocal gate must be high (in the experiment it was around $98\%$) in order to observe the desired results.
 For the interpretation of the experiment, the details of the decomposition of $C= U_{C}^\dagger [\sigma_z \otimes \openone] U_{C}$ are not relevant: A measurement like $C$ is seen as a black box, where a state is subjected to certain measurement procedures and a result $\pm 1$ is obtained.
 The details of the decomposition are inside the black box (see also Fig.~\ref{fig-exp-1}).